vguillou/g-r-i-d/README.md

-# &lt;grid-layout&gt;
+# &lt;g-r-i-d&gt;

-_A simple responsive and adaptive grid layout.
+_A simple, configurable, responsive and adaptive grid layout.
 The adaptive breakpoints are defined by the minimum width of the columns.
 Gutter size, row height, grid items aspect-ratio and maximum width are all easily manageable._